lanl/tardigrade-micromorphic-element/ReadMe.md

    variable '''export LD_LIBRARY_PATH=/absolute/path/to/install/directory'''

-Also requires the library [Eigen](http://eigen.tuxfamily.org) which requires that the path is defined in '''setup.py''' ('''eigen_location = /absolute/path/to/eigen''')
+Also requires the library [Eigen](http://eigen.tuxfamily.org) which requires that the path is defined in '''config.py''' ('''eigen_location = /absolute/path/to/eigen''')

+You will need to copy config.py.default to config.py.
+This allows git to track changes which are not system specific to be tracked in the default file while allowing the user to make changes locally.
+This same approach is also used in the makefiles with makefile.default being the file tracked by git.

 ** Abaqus environment variable setup **